douglas-treadwell/gulp-java2typescript/README.md

 	gulp generate --files "test/input/T*.java" --outdir "test/output"

+The output can also be flattened into a single directory (no subdirectories corresponding to input subdirectories).

+	gulp generate --files "test/input/T*.java" --outdir "test/output" --flatten

 ### Options ###
 * suppressConsoleErrors: Do not log errors to the console, merely emit 'recoverable error' to the pipe.
 (See test/test.js.)
 * prefixInterfaces: Add I- prefix in front of interface names and interface file names.
 (Default is false.)